 All irrigation water, if available, to be used within a subdivision or minor subdivision shall be delivered through a piped pressure irrigation system.
 All aboveground outlets from this system shall be painted with weather resistant international orange paint to signify nonpotable water and shall be so labeled.
 The pipe and valve shall extend a minimum of twelve inches (12") above finished grade.
 All pressure irrigation systems shall be submitted to the city engineer for approval.

-It shall be illegal for any person to connect together a culinary water system and a non potable water system by any method.
+It shall be illegal for any person to connect together a culinary water system and a non-potable water system by any method.

 Sprinkler systems for yard and lawn watering connected to a culinary water system shall be required to install an air vacuum valve to prevent contamination of the culinary water supply.
 (Ord.
 86-3, 3-11-1986)